 Candidates must apply to the BCL/JD program using McGill University's online application system.
-A non-refundable application fee of $122.52 is required to complete the application.
+A non-refundable application fee is required to complete the application.
 This can be paid by credit card (Visa, MasterCard or American Express).
-Read McGill University's application guide for full details.
+Please consult McGill University's application guide for full details.

 The online application system opens on September 1 and closes on November 1 (University and Mature applicants) and March 1 (CEGEP applicants) of each year.
 To avoid unnecessary processing delays, please read the help sections of the online application carefully.
-Transfer applicants should admissions.law [at] mcgill.ca (subject: Transfer%20Application%20) (email the Faculty of Law's Admissions Office )if unable to apply online.
+Transfer applicants should admissions.law [at] mcgill.ca (subject: Transfer%20Application%20) (email the Faculty of Law's Admissions Office )to apply after November 1.

-3. Verify the status of your application on Minerva
+3. Verify the status of the application in the Applicant Portal

-Your acknowledgment notice will include your McGill identification number (McGill ID), and a password to log into the Minerva website, where you can monitor the status of your application.
-As your supporting documents are received and recorded, consult the admissions checklist to see which documents (if any) are missing, incomplete, or illegible.
-Consult your admissions checklist regularly as new items might be requested to complete your file.
+After submitting the application, candidates can log into the Applicant Portal, where they can monitor the status of their application.
+As the supporting documents are received and recorded, candidates should consult the admissions checklist to see which documents (if any) are missing, incomplete, or illegible.
+Candidates should consult the admissions checklist regularly as new items might be requested to complete their file.
 It is important to respond to requests for further documentation in a timely manner.

-You are responsible for monitoring the status of your application on Minerva.
+Candidates are responsible for monitoring the status of their application on the Applicant Portal.

-A status of "Items outstanding" means that your application is incomplete.
-If your application remains incomplete after the deadline for submission of supporting documents, your application will be cancelled.
-However, your application will not be cancelled if only your LSAT score is missing after the deadline.
-If you plan on writing the LSAT, your application status will remain "Items outstanding" until we get your score, after which your file will be reviewed by the Admissions Committee.
+A status of "Provide supporting documents" means that the application is incomplete.
+If the application remains incomplete after the deadline for submission of supporting documents, the application will be cancelled.
+We will not cancel applications that are missing only LSAT scores after the deadline.
+Candidates who plan on writing the LSAT will have an application status of "Items outstanding" until we receive their score, after which their file will be reviewed.

-A "Ready for review" status means that your file is complete and/or under review by the Admissions Committee.
-The "Ready for Review" status will remain until a final decision is rendered.
+An "In Review" status means that a candidate’s file is complete and/or under review.
+The "In Review" status will remain until a final decision is rendered.

 During peak periods (i.e., close to the deadlines), we receive a high volume of documents.
-At those times, there may be a delay of up to 48 hours between when a document is received and when it is verified on Minerva.
-Taking this delay into consideration, please contact the BCL/JD Admissions Office only if your file remains incomplete 48 hours past the deadline.
+At those times, there may be a delay of up to 48 hours between when a document is received and when it is verified on the Applicant Portal.
+Taking this delay into consideration, candidates should only contact the BCL/JD Admissions Office if their file remains incomplete 48 hours past the deadline.

 Please see the instructions for uploading supporting documents on the Applying to McGill website.

-Once an application is complete, it is circulated for review.
-Reviewers carefully assess all documents submitted and evaluate each file according to the Faculty's Admissions Policy, and in comparison to all other candidates in the applicant pool.
+Once an application is complete, it is reviewed.
+Reviewers evaluate files according to the Faculty's Admissions Policy, in comparison to other candidates in the applicant pool.

 6. Admission decisions

-Applicants receive an email from the Admissions Office when a decision has been rendered.
-Final decisions are available in Minerva.
+Applicants receive an email when a decision has been rendered.
+Final decisions are available in the Applicant Portal.
 Decisions are never disclosed over the phone.

-Every effort is made to inform candidates of the decision at the earliest possible date.
+Every effort is made to inform candidates of the decision as soon as possible.
 However, the review process is labour-intensive and may extend into June.
 Final decisions on waitlisted applicants may be made until the end of August.
 The following are the possible decisions that can rendered on an application.

 Candidates who are offered admission are given a deadline (see Accept our Offer) by which they must accept or decline our offer.
 This deadline is indicated in our letter of admission.
 If we have not received a response by the indicated deadline, our offer of admission will be withdrawn.

-Official acceptance letters will be available on Minerva only.
-Since the Faculty of Law does not mail acceptance letters, you are invited to print your letter for your records.
+Official acceptance letters will be available in the Applicant Portal only.
+Since the Faculty of Law does not mail acceptance letters, candidates are invited to print their letter for their records.
 International candidates should print multiple copies for their immigration process.

-A candidate may offered a place on the waitlist if the application is considered admissible but there are no available places in the cohort at that particular moment in the process.
+A candidate may be offered a place on the waitlist if the application is considered admissible but there are no available places in the cohort at that time.
 Waitlisted files are not ranked.
 Waitlisted applicants are strongly encouraged to submit a Letter of Continued Interest to study at McGill Law.
 Every effort is made to inform candidates of the decision of the Admissions Committee at the earliest possible date.
 Final decisions about applicants who have been placed on the waitlist may be made until the end of August.

-The official waitlist letter will be available in Minerva.
+The official waitlist letter will be available in the Applicant Portal.